Thukpa: Indian thukpa

 In India, the dish is consumed by people of Nepalese and Tibetan origin in the state of Sikkim, Arunachal Pradesh, the district of Darjeeling and the union territory of Ladakh.

 Nepalese thukpa

 The Nepalese version of Thukpa has a predominant vegetarian feature and a bit of spicier flavor.
-The protein ingredients of the dish are given vegetarian alternative according to availability, including beans, chickpeas, gram, kidney beans, etc. However, non-vegetarian thukpa are also enjoyed by non-vegetarians.
+The protein ingredients of the dish are given vegetarian alternatives according to availability, including beans, chickpeas, gram, kidney beans, etc. However, non-vegetarian thukpa are also enjoyed by non-vegetarians.
 Egg thukpa is probably the second most popular variety after vegetarian thukpa among Nepalese.
 Coriander leaves, spring onion, or garlic leaves are the popular Nepalese choices of garnish.

 Bhutanese thukpa

 The Bhutanese version of Thukpa tends to be sweeter than the Nepali version.
 It is very popular amongst tourists especially Indian and American tourists.